 Running for its 10th year, the Video Art & Experimental Film Festival (VAEFF) showcases to New York City audiences some of the most innovative, provocative, and exciting works of film and video from around the world.
 The festival embraces a boundary-pushing spectrum of work that includes animation, music video, fashion film, documentary, visual narrative, and more.

-VAEFF 2020 will run from November 12-14 across several venues in NYC.
-November 13th will feature an “Attending Artist Screening” at the Tribeca Film Center, where all artists and filmmakers will be invited to discuss their work and answer audience questions.
-The festival will conclude with a final celebratory night at the landmark DCTV firehouse building in Downtown Manhattan, where the year’s top works will be compiled into a special screening, followed by a gala reception where artists, panelists, and the general public can enjoy food and an open bar.
+VAEFF 2020 will run from November 12-14.
+The first night will include screenings across several venues in NYC.
+The second night will feature an “Attending Artist Screening” at the Tribeca Film Center, where all artists and filmmakers will be invited to discuss their work and answer audience questions.
+The festival will conclude with a final celebratory night at the landmark DCTV firehouse building in Downtown Manhattan, where the year’s top works will be compiled into a special screening.

 Past selected artists have been featured alongside prominent video directors such as David LaChapelle, Marie Schuller, and Kalup Linzy, and the panel discussions have attracted prestigious artists and scholars including Alanna Heiss (founder of MoMA PS1), David Ross (former director of the Whitney and SFMOMA), Jason Sondhi (co-founder of Short of the Week and former lead curator of Vimeo Staff Picks), and Ziggy Levin (executive producer for Art + Commerce and faculty member at SVA).
 Panel discussion moderators have included curator and critic Lyle Rexer, and best selling author Mark Alpert.

 VAEFF welcomes all genres including visual narrative, animation, music video, fashion film, documentary, dance, and more.

 By submitting your work, take note that:

 •Films may be no longer than 30 minutes.
 We do not accept feature-length films.